Using your own photographs, I specialise in highly detailed, realistic portraits to create an immortal state for your beloved furry friend.

 Throughout the process, I will work closely with you by sending pictures of your drawing at different stages, so you can watch your pet(s) come to life on the paper.

 All prices below include both framing and postage (additional costs will apply when shipping outside the UK).

 A 25% non refundable booking fee is required to secure your portrait space with full balance due on completion.

 Please feel free to contact me with any questions or if you would like to book to have your very own pet drawn!

 For a full body portrait please add 25% for a single pet.
-Please contact me for full body portraits with multiple pets.

 An important part of the process to creating your pet portrait is taking the right photo.
 This guide will explain the best photos to use and what makes a bad photo.
 Please feel free to email me your photos and I will let you know if they are suitable.

 This will alter the tone of the fur and eyes